ndrakos/blog/_posts/2023-04-24-Topology_of_Reionization.md

 Next, I want to try and get a more accurate way of plotting this, and also be able to properly calculate the ionized volume as a function of redshift.

 I think that the easiest way to do this will be to have a 3D grid of points in RA, Dec and z that I initialize to False.
 I can loop through the galaxies, and change a grid point to "True" if it is within the radius of the galaxy.
 This will then make it easy to take a cross-section that does not depend on projection effects, or on galaxies that are smaller than the pixelization scheme.
-It will also be very straightforward to calculate the ionized area as a funcction of redshift.
+It will also be very straightforward to calculate the ionized area as a function of redshift.

 This proposed method might be a bit slow, but should be completely doable.
 I'll try and do it with numpy arrays rather than a loop if possible.